charmainetrx/assessment/README.md

 ### 1. Deploy a Kubernetes Cluster
 <p>The official Hashicorp documentation was used to provision a Kubernetes cluster through EKS on AWS.
 The link to the documentation is as follows: https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks</p>

+<p>The Terraform files used can be found in the "/terraform" folder.</p>

 Commands to deploy to AWS:<br>
 `cd terraform`<br>
 `terraform init`<br>